akankhyakar98-hash/cricket_analysis2/README.md

 ##  Project Overview
 The primary goal of this project is to scrape, process, analyze, and visualize cricket match data from Cricsheet.
-We extract JSON files for various match types (ODI, T20, Test), store the cleaned data in an SQL database, and build an interactive dashboard using **Streamlit**.
+We extract JSON files for various match types (ODI, T20, Test,IPL), store the cleaned data in an SQL database, and build an interactive dashboard using **PowerBI**.
 The project also involves performing **Exploratory Data Analysis (EDA)** using Python and executing 20 different SQL queries to extract valuable insights.

 ##  Skills Developed